astronomer/docs/astro/cli/test-your-astro-project-locally.md

 - `astro dev parse`
 - `astro dev pytest`

-These commands don't require a running Airflow environment, meaning you can test DAGs without deploying to Astro or starting up Docker.
+These commands don't require a running Airflow environment, meaning you can test DAGs without deploying to Astro or running Airflow locally.
+However, these commands do require Docker.

 ### Parse DAGs